Mýrdalsjökull: Jökulhlaups

-There is complexity with assigning the outlet glacier catchments, but from the point of view of hazard assessment related to the glaciers this is simplified considerably, as the hazard risk of jökulhlaups relates to water drainage sectors based upon the ice caps surface topography rather than ice flow.
+There is complexity with assigning the outlet glacier catchments, but from the point of view of hazard assessment related to the glaciers this is simplified considerably, as the hazard risk of jökulhlaups relates mainly to water drainage sectors based upon the ice caps surface topography rather than ice flow.
+There can be risk associated with co-emitted volcanic gases.
 Such an approach creates three drainage sectors which do not reflect intracaldera bedrock topography or many of the outlet glaciers.

 The biggest Mýrdalsjökull jökulhlaups, as in the 1775 eruption, are massive floods by any standard with maximum discharges of the order of several 100000 m3/s ten to a hundred times other recent jökulhlaup's in Iceland.
 (Note: See for example.
 Other sources in the same volume of that journal rise to the theme of large floods but many other authors in the literature may emphasise the smaller twice a century floods that are comparable in size with jökulhlaups elsewhere in Iceland, not the very large floods every 500 years or so in their risk assessments.)
 Most recent jökulhlaup (17 out of the 20 since the year 874) have descended to the east through Kotlujökull onto the Mýrdalssandur plain with about two large floods a century (i.e. presently overdue).
 This Ko sector has about 60 km2 within the caldera rim but underlies about 323 km2 of the ice cap itself.
 (Note: This total size is as published in 2000 and can be estimated to be about 20% smaller in 2019 but no up to date watershed area data could be identified.)
 However, due to location factors of the original melt water, the Katla 934 and 1860 jökulhlaups also descended through Sólheimajökull to the Sólheimasandu flood plain.
 This So sector has about 19 km2 of its water drainage catchment within the caldera rim and a total ice cap catchment of 108 km2.
 There have been 5 jökulhlaups since 874.
 It is perhaps not so significant from a hazard point of view as the 23 km2 water drainage catchment within the caldera rim northwest through Entujökull where a large jökulhlaup occurred in 874.
 This En sector with total ice cap catchment of about 167 km2, has rare but very large jökulhlaups every 500 to 800 years down the fairly well populated and developed Markarfljótsaurar flood plain.